 Our method is simple, efficient and requires no parameter settings.
 We demonstrated preliminary but very promissing experimental results, showing that the use of depth edges outperforms traditional Canny edges even considering simple scenarios with uncluttered background.
 In more complex scenarios, our technique significantly reduces clutter by eliminating texture edges and keeping only contours due to depth discontinuities.

-We are currently evaluating our method in a large database with different signers.
-We also plan to address the problem of continuous signing in dynamic scenes.
+Evaluating our method in a large database with different signers and addressing the problem of continuous signing in dynamic scenes are topics of future work.